zenaan/lang-list/README.md

 syntax = bash
 indent_size = 4

-# use this if you are happy with editor auto detection for Java-syntax files:
+# use this if you are happy with your EDITOR's auto detection for Java-syntax files:
-[: syntax_uid=java]
+[: syntax_uid=java]  # exact .editorconfig "group syntax" TBD
 indent_size = 3

+# and if your editor does not properly auto detect Java-syntax files, add this:
+[src/java/*]
+syntax_uid = java
 ```

 Note: The `syntax_uid.yaml` file is not normally loaded by editorconfig plugins, only the